alexahn/mermin/README.md

 ## Types

 Mermin supports three types/extensions by default: js, css, and less.
-Types are used as attribute names to build the mermin config object.
+Types are used as key names to build the mermin config object.

 ### Extending Mermin